PGB-LIV/mzidFLR/README.md

 	"FDR.py" -> calculate Global FDR
 		output: "FDR_output.csv"
 	"Post_analysis.py"
-			-filter for FDR (default 0.01 or user specified) -removes decoy and contam hits
+			-filter for PSM FDR (default 0.01 or user specified) -removes decoy and contam hits
 			-expands to site-based format (one row shows PSM with PTM score/position for one site on each **peptide**) -only keep phospho sites